Ferahijazi/Ferahijazi.github.io/_posts/2022-04-12-Vinyl_Cutting.markdown

 ![]({{ site.baseurl }}/images/Choosing_stickers.jpg)

-* Place your material, if its a sticker keep the chosen side up, if its the other material keep the chosen side down.
+* Place your material, if its a sticker keep the chosen side up, if its thermal vinyl keep the chosen side down.

 ![]({{ site.baseurl }}/images/adjuting_stick.jpg)